Hifz123/Online-Learning-Engagement-Completion-Analytics/README.md

 ## Project Overview

-An end-to-end data analytics project focused on understanding student engagement, assessment performance, and course outcomes using the **Open University Learning Analytics Dataset (OULAD)**.
+An end-to-end data analytics project focused on understanding student engagement, assessment performance, and course completion outcomes using the Open University Learning Analytics Dataset (OULAD).

-The project analyzes learning activity, assessment performance, course-level outcomes, and student engagement patterns to identify insights that can support learner engagement initiatives and course management decisions.
+The project investigates how learning activity and assessment performance vary across courses and student outcomes, with the goal of identifying meaningful patterns that can support better learner engagement and course management.

----

 ## Business Questions

-- What is the overall pass and withdrawal rate?
+- What is the overall course pass and withdrawal rate?
 - How does student engagement vary across courses?
-- Is higher learning engagement associated with more favorable student outcomes?
+- Is higher learning engagement associated with better student outcomes?
 - How do assessment scores vary across assessment types?
-- Which courses have higher or lower pass rates?
+- Which courses show higher or lower pass rates?
 - How are student outcomes distributed across the dataset?

----

 ## Dataset

 **Open University Learning Analytics Dataset (OULAD)**

-The OULAD dataset contains anonymized information about students, courses, assessments, registrations, and Virtual Learning Environment (VLE) interactions.
+The dataset contains anonymized information about students, courses, assessments, registrations, and virtual learning environment (VLE) interactions.

-### Key Tables
+Key tables used include:

 - `studentInfo`
 - `studentRegistration`